neu-se/CS4530-Spring-2022/Assignments/HW1/hw1.md

 Your task is to build a Typescript module named `hw1.ts` that exports the following functions:

-1. `makeVenusian(name:string):Venusian` which returns a Venusian with the given name and a unique VSN.
+1. `makeVenusian(name:string):Venusian //  returns a Venusian with
+   the given name and a unique VSN.`
 1. `venusianGetName(v:Venusian):string` which returns the name of the given Venusian
-1. `venusianGetVSN(v:Venusian):number` which returns the VSN of the given Venusian
+1. `venusianGetVSN(v:Venusian):number // returns the VSN of the given Venusian`

-1. `makeShip(crew:Venusian[], daughters:Ship[]):Ship` which returns a
+1. `makeShip(crew:Venusian[], daughters:Ship[]):Ship // returns a
-   ship with the given crew, the given daughters, and a unique serial number
+   ship with the given crew, the given daughters, and a unique serial number`

-1. `shipGetCrew(ship:Ship):Venusian[]` which returns the crew of the given ship
+1. `shipGetCrew(ship:Ship):Venusian[] // returns the crew of the given ship`
-1. `shipGetDaughters(ship:Ship):Ship[]` which returns the daughters of the given ship
+1. `shipGetDaughters(ship:Ship):Ship[] // returns the daughters of
+the given ship`
-1. `shipGetSerialNumber(ship:Ship):number` which returns the serial
+1. `shipGetSerialNumber(ship:Ship):number // returns the serial
-number of the given ship
+number of the given ship`

-1. `hasWaldo(ship:Ship):boolean`  returns true iff the ship a crew member named Waldo.
+1. `hasWaldo(ship:Ship):boolean // returns true iff the ship has a crew member named Waldo.`

-1. `totalWaldos(ship:Ship):number`   returns the number of Venusians named "Waldo" that are in the ship or its fleet.
+1. `totalWaldos(ship:Ship):number // returns the number of Venusians
+   named "Waldo" that are in the ship or its fleet.`

-1. `shipWithoutWaldos(ship:Ship):void`  removes any Venusians named
+1. `shipWithoutWaldos(ship:Ship):void // removes any Venusians named
-"Waldo" from the crew of the given ship.
+"Waldo" from the crew of the given ship.`

-1. `shipWithoutDeepWaldos(ship:Ship):void`   removes any Venusians
+1. `shipWithoutDeepWaldos(ship:Ship):void // removes any Venusians
-named Waldo from the crews of the given ship and its fleet.
+named Waldo from the crews of the given ship and its fleet.`

-1. `shipHasDuplicates(ship:Ship):boolean` It has come to the attention of the Venusian fleet command that some shipbuilders have been cheating by putting ships with the same serial number in their ships or their fleets.
+1. `shipHasDuplicates(ship:Ship):boolean // It has come to the attention
+of the Venusian fleet command that some shipbuilders have been cheating by putting multiple ships with the same serial number in the fleets of their ships.
 Given a ship, determines whether there are any duplicates among the ship and its fleet.
-The duplicates may occur anywhere in the ship and its fleet.
+The duplicates may occur anywhere in the ship and its fleet.`

 > EXAMPLE: in the example above, there are no duplicates.
 If ship 12 were added to the daughters of